c-poteat/Product-Inventory-Lab/instructions/section-01.md

 or
 git checkout -b dev  //branch and chekout in one command
 ```
-Now we will always use the 'dev' branch as a starting piont to build new features and bug fixes.
+Now we will always use the 'dev' branch as a starting point to build new features and bug fixes.

 ## Part 2 - Testing